jnm2/lang-design/Target-typed static member lookup.md

 ## Detailed design

-In a target-typed location, there is a new primary expression which starts with `.` is followed by an identifier.
+In a target-typed location, there is a new primary expression which starts with `.` and is followed by an identifier.

 Allow `.NestedType1.NestedType2`.
+Allow `new .NestedDerived()` to mirror `is .NestedDerived`

 ### Target typing through overloadable operators